 - 1. The policy must address the following: - a.
-Health observation of children daily. - b.
-Separation of children who show symptoms of a communicable disease or infestation, e.g. pinkeye, lice, mumps, flu, etc. Include where child will be kept until parents arrive/how ratios met/contact of parents. - c.
-Exclusion or dismissal of children who are ill, and what types of illnesses should preclude parents from bringing the child to the program (e.g., fever, flu, pinkeye, strep, etc.).
+Health observation of children daily. - Separation of children who show symptoms of a communicable disease or infestation, e.g. pinkeye, lice, mumps, flu, etc. Include where child will be kept until parents arrive/how ratios met/contact of parents. - c.
+Exclusion or dismissal of children who are ill, and what types of illnesses should preclude parents from bringing the child to the program (e.g., fever, flu, pinkeye, strep, etc.). - d.

-- d.
 Hand washing by children to prevent the spread of germs, e.g., after using the restroom, before eating meals/snacks, after handling animals, etc. - e.
 Hand washing by staff: prior to preparing food; after contact with children while preparing food; after handling bodily fluids or after applying medication/ointments where there is a break in the skin; after handling animals; after cleaning or handling the garbage. - f.
-A procedure to notify parents when children have been exposed to an infectious disease. - g.
+A procedure to notify parents when children have been exposed to an infectious disease.

+- g.
 The program requires copies of immunization records for children who are homeschooled unless the parent provides a statement of religious exemption.
-Note: In SC, under the authority of the Department of Health and Environmental Control (DHEC), school districts are responsible for ensuring verification of immunization records for children age 5 and up. - h.
-Cleaning/Disinfecting Schedule of the facility/areas where children are served. - i.
+Note: In SC, under the authority of the Department of Health and Environmental Control (DHEC), school districts are responsible for ensuring verification of immunization records for children age 5 and up. h.
+Cleaning/Disinfecting Schedule of the facility/areas where - Cleaning/Disinfecting Schedule of the facility/areas where children are served. - i.
 Staff health to include the current health assessment and TB test. - 2.
 The program must contact ABC Quality when at least two or more children have a communicable disease.
 This may be reported via phone or email to your ABC Quality Assessor. - 3.
 The program must follow its written policy. - 4.2.6.j Handling, Storage, and Disposal of Hazardous Materials and Biological Contaminants Policy - 1.
 The policy must address the following: - a Toxic substances must be stored out of the reach of children in a locked cabinet.
-Toxic substances or hazardous materials include but are not limited to: chemicals, cleaning products, disinfectant sprays, insecticides, gasoline products. - b Toxic substances must not be used while children are present. - c Flammable materials should be stored in a separate building or area away from high temperatures and ignition sources, inaccessible to children. - d.
-Toxic substances/hazards must be stored away from food and medication.

-- e.
-Poisonous plants must not be allowed in the center. - f.
-Chemicals used to control odors must not be allowed, e.g., moth balls, air fresheners, essential oils, toilet/urinal deodorizer blocks. - g.
+Toxic substances or hazardous materials include but are not limited to: chemicals, cleaning products, disinfectant sprays, insecticides, gasoline products. - b Toxic substances must not be used while children are present. - c Flammable materials should be stored in a separate building or area away from high temperatures and ignition sources, inaccessible to children. - e.
+Toxic substances/hazards must be stored away from food and medication. - f.
+Poisonous plants must not be allowed in the center. - g.
+Chemicals used to control odors must not be allowed, e.g., moth balls, air fresheners, essential oils, toilet/urinal deodorizer blocks. - h.
 Procedures when staff must come in contact with bodily fluids resulting from a child injury or illness.
-Include disposal of material that comes into contact with bodily fluids. - 2.
-The program must follow its written policy. - 4.2.6.k Safe Release of Children Policy - 1.
-The policy must address: - a.
-Procedure when the person picking up the child is not on the list of authorized persons. - b.
-Procedure if the person picking up the child does not appear to be capable of providing safe care (e.g., person may be under the influence). - c.
-Procedure if parent notifies program that someone else will pick up the child. - 2.
-The program must follow its written policy.

-4.2.6.I Parental Access Policy
+Include disposal of material that comes into contact with bodily fluids.

+2. The program must follow its written policy.

+4.2.6.k Safe Release of Children Policy